hyperfiddle/electric-fiddle/src/electric_tutorial/scroll_spool.md

 Perf wise, what's changed since the talk?

-* Electric v3 is now, let's say "3x" faster than it was in August 2024, we dont have formal metrics to share today but early optimizations resulted in strong improvements that can be immediately felt in userland.
+* Electric v3 is now, let's say "3x" faster than it was in August 2024, we don't have formal metrics to share today but early optimizations resulted in strong improvements that can be immediately felt in userland.
 * more optimized css - optimizing browser layout is just as important as optimizing IO for demos at this throughput
 * general stability/bugfixes, allowing us to express our ideas without electric bugs getting in the way like they did in the talk
 * Other than that, it's a naive loop with no fancy tricks, just like the talk